Bagrat III of Imereti: End of Reign

-In the final years of his rule, Bagrat III continued to face incursions from both the Ottoman Empire and the Safavid Persia.
-During one failed Persian invasion of Samtskhe, the King of Imereti reportedly captured Shah Tahmasp I, later releasing him in exchange for lavish gifts.

 In August 1549, the French ambassador to Constantinople, Gabriel de Luetz, Baron d’Aramon, led a Turkish expedition into Imereti, destroying twenty-five fortresses in the Vani region within a week.
 This operation significantly weakened Imereti.
 The baron had been instructed to assist the Ottomans in the Caucasus as part of France’s diplomatic agreement with Ottomans in exchange for Ottoman support against the Habsburgs of Austria.

 On 29 May 1555, the Ottoman Empire and Persia concluded the Peace of Amasya, formally dividing South Caucasus into their respective spheres of influence.
 Without his consent, Bagrat III found himself placed under Ottoman influence—a diplomatic setback for the king, who had long sought to maintain stability in his realm by balancing the rivalry between the two Muslim empires.
 Shortly thereafter, Suleiman the Magnificent imposed heavy taxes on Imereti and derisively referred to the country as “Bare-Headed”, symbolizing the devastation wrought by the Ottoman invasions.

 Weakened and deprived of external military support, Bagrat attempted to invade Surami, located in Kartli within the Safavid sphere, in an effort to undermine the Peace of Amasya.
 The campaign, however, failed, forcing the king to abandon his final military ambitions.

 Bagrat III died in 1565, after a reign of fifty-five years.
 He was buried in the Gelati Monastery, which he had rebuilt early in his reign.
 His eldest son, George II, succeeded him as King of Imereti.

 Family

-Little is known about Bagrat III’s personal life.
-At an unknown date, he married a woman named Helen, who died in 1548.
-The couple had six children:
+Teimuraz, son of Bagrat III and probably the father of Bagrat IV of Imereti.

+Bagrat was married to a certain Helen.
+Their children were: